mayonesa/zio-airlines/README.md

 the booking process (i.e., flight selection, seat selection, and confirmation).

 ### Part 2: REST it
 - Use ZIO-HTTP to make the application RESTful (For the adventurous type, there's a [DSL under development](https://github.com/kitlangton/zio-app) that may make ZIO-HTTP more palatable)
+- Endpoint API:
+  - `GET: /zio-airlines/flights/` - returns an anonymous JSON array of all flight numbers
+  - `POST: /zio-airlines/flights/{flight_number}/bookings/start/` - starts booking process and returns `bookingNumber` and `availableSeats`
+  - `POST: /zio-airlines/bookings/{booking_number}/select-seats/` - posts anonymous JSON array of selected seats
+  - `POST: /zio-airlines/bookings/{booking_number}/book/` - books flight
+  - `POST: /zio-airlines/bookings/{booking_number}/cancel/` - cancels booking

 ### Part 3: Flight (Under construction)
 The year is 2027.
 ZIO Airlines only serves markets it has exclusive rights to and has also embraced an adhoc flight-